 Bedroom decorating checklist:

-1. INSPO: To uncover your preferred style, collect images of bedrooms you like
+1. Collect images of bedrooms you like

 Before you start planning your makeover, you may want to take a quick inventory of what you have, and decide what you want to keep and what needs to go.
 It can also be a good idea to strip the room bare of decoration, to banish the remnants of decor past and really get a handle on your available resources.